 But having to manually mix in the additives became a notable and time-consuming operation in itself so Pinden sought another solution with guidance from the Certas Energy Account Management team.

 Certas Energy had consulted some months prior to help identify that the problems Pinden had been experiencing were, in fact, down to the increased bio content in their fuel supply.
-At that time, Certas Energy introduced an alternative, FAME-free way forward in cleaner burning diesel alternative, Shell GTL Fuel.
+At that time, Certas Energy introduced an alternative, FAME-free way forward in cleaner burning diesel alternative, GTL Fuel.
 An alternative fuel that burns cleaner than conventional crude-oil based diesel fuels and contains zero bio content.
 What’s more, it offers a more convenient ‘drop-in’ solution and involves far less complex maintenance requirements.

-“Using biodiesel additives, represented a less costly upfront solution, on the face of it, and we persevered for a time.
+“Using biofuel additives, represented a less costly upfront solution, on the face of it, and we persevered for a time.
 But with building costs due to operational downtime, filter replacements, frequent maintenance and forced regenerations of the diesel particulate filters (DPFs) we looked again at the alternative fuel proposal.
 Taking a medium to longer term view it became clear that the initial outlay would be balanced out against the associated costs of continuing with the same regime”

 Tom Clubb, Transport Manager at Pinden